Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... Nc6

 History and Notable Players

 It arises from the Nimzo-Indian Defence: 1.d4 Nf6 2.c4...
 4.Qc2.
-Among the most prolific practitioners on the White side are Salo Flohr (12 games), Max Euwe (11 games), Paul Keres (8 games).
-On the Black side, notable exponents include Erich Gottlieb Eliskases (10 games), Philip Stuart Milner Barry (9 games), Hans Joachim Hecht (9 games).
+Among the most prolific White practitioners are Salo Flohr (12 games), Max Euwe (11 games), Paul Keres (8 games).
+Black-side regulars include Erich Gottlieb Eliskases (10 games), Philip Stuart Milner Barry (9 games), Hans Joachim Hecht (9 games).

 Practice on Chessiverse